dytqDotfiles/dotfile/README.md

 # dotfile
-ALL REPOSITORIES ARE A FILE CONFIG OR FORKED PROJECT.
-Forked projected can be outdated with the origin repositories.
+ALL REPOSITORIES ARE A CONFIG FILE OR FORKED PROJECT.
+Forked project can be outdated with the origin repositories.

 # File location